Vet Tech Internships & Externships Guide (2026)

 • Who Should Apply: Students looking to pursue a career in exotic animal medicine

-Students interested in working with aquatic animals can consider the vet tech externship program offered by the Chicago Zoological Society.
+Students interested in working with a variety of animals can consider the vet tech internship program offered by the Brookfield Zoo.

 • Location: Chicago Zoological Society (Brookfield, Illinois)